FREQUENTLY ASKED QUESTIONS

 - What is the distance between rest stops??
 There will be rest stops with snacks, beverages, and toilets every 20 to 25 miles.

 - Where does the money go??
 Funds go to support our bicycling exchange programs (40%-45%) and other domestic and international organizations with goals similar to those of Cyclists for Cultural Exchange (40%-45%).
-In 2017 there will be one program here in California and three international programs to be determined.
-Armenia, Russia, Spain, Turkey, and Malaysia are currently under discussion.
+In 2017 there will be one program here in California and two international programs, one in Armenia in June and another in Spain in July.
+2018 programs being considered are Italy, Malaysia and Australia.
 For more information about these programs and the other organizations we support please visit our website strawberryfields.org.
 About 10%-15% of the funds go towards maintaining the organization, ie, a storage facility, office supplies, equipment for Strawberry Fields Forever and our domestic exchange programs, computer support, bank fees, insurance, etc. CCE is a fully volunteer supported 501(c)3 organization.
 There is no paid staff.

 - What time will the meal at the finish be served??
 Can I buy an additional meal for a friend or family member who is not doing the ride??
 The meal at the finish will be served from 12:00PM-5:30PM.
 You may buy additional meals at the finish for $10.00.